Raleigh Child Visitation Lawyer

 When a Child Custody Disagreement Goes to Mediation

-The objective is to have the parents resolve their issues and come to a mutually agreed-upon custody and visitation agreement and avoid a court hearing.
+The objective is to have the parents resolve their issues and come to mutually agreed-upon custody and visitation agreement and avoid a court hearing.
 If a child visitation lawsuit is filed, the case will be sent first to the Custody Mediation Program.
 Any plan for a parent to move away, making it more difficult to arrange visitation, is ordered to mediation as well.
-Effort is made to schedule it prior to the proposed move.
+The effort is made to schedule it prior to the proposed move.

 The parents are strongly encouraged to seek legal representation from a North Carolina child custody lawyer prior to signing any custody/visitation agreement.
 Once the parents have a signed custody and visitation agreement and a judge has approved it, this agreement becomes an enforceable court order.
 When possible, coming to an agreement outside of court is considered to be a better option.
 In some cases, this is not possible, and the case proceeds to a court hearing.

 Child Visitation Schedule: Raleigh Child Custody Lawyer for Visitation Cases

 There are several ways a child visitation schedule can be arranged.
 In many cases, the parents working out an agreement outside of court can lead to a more reasonable agreement, rather than having a standard agreement imposed by court order.
 The residential arrangements for the child must fully address the following issues:

 - The specific details about the times the children will be with each parent.

 - The holidays and special occasions that the child will be spending with each parent.

 - How transportation between the parents’ homes will be resolved, and how children will be exchanged for visitation (time, place, other details when necessary).

 - The method by which the parents will communicate regular and urgent information about the children.

 - What information must be provided to the other parent.